norc-heal/heal-app-docs/docs/resotrack/addresource.md

         <figcaption></figcaption>
     </figure>

     1. This message will also include a note about all the files you listed as associated files/dependencies for your resource.
-This should be a helpful guide as to what resource(s) to annotate next, depending on your annotation approach.
+Each of these dependencies will also need to be documented as a resource.
+        1. To make this process easier, these files will automatically be pulled into a resource list, which you can access via the ["Check Resources to Add"](checkresource.md) tab.
+        2. You will be able to use the "Check Resources to Add" tab to directly select and document specific resources from the list.

     <figure markdown>
         ![](../app-screenshots/list-to-annotate.PNG)